open-compensation-token-license/license-token-website/wikisrc/blockchain-and-voting-systems.md

 ### Security Concerns

 Traditional voting systems are susceptible to fraud and cyber-attacks.
 While paper ballots can be tampered with or miscounted, electronic systems are vulnerable to hacking.
+Learn more about [blockchain security](https://www.license-token.com/wiki/blockchain-security).

 ### Lack of Transparency

 Opaque processes can erode voter trust.
 When systems lack transparency, it becomes difficult to verify that all votes are accurately counted and reported.
+Discover how [blockchain transparency](https://www.license-token.com/wiki/blockchain-transparency-in-open-source-projects) can help.

 ### Accessibility and Participation

 Physical voting stations can be a barrier for many, including people with disabilities and those living abroad, reducing voter turnout.
+Explore how [blockchain and accessibility](https://www.license-token.com/wiki/blockchain-and-digital-identity) can improve participation.

 ### Cost and Efficiency

 Elections are costly, involving printing, staffing, and manual vote counting, which can lead to delays and errors.
+See how [blockchain efficiency](https://www.license-token.com/wiki/blockchain-speed-and-throughput) can streamline processes.

 ## Blockchain as a Solution